misingnoglic/Synaptics3DTheremin/README.txt

 In addition, the note being played and the octave will be displayed on screen through Visual Python, a 3D graphics module for Python, though it is mostly buggy due to the quick responses of the Forcepad.

+Python by Arya [misingnoglic] (music related) and Nick Grippo (translating coordinates to python arrays), C++ backend by all members but Arya.